bnaucler/randomslide/README.md

   -v	verbose mode
 ```

-The first user who registers will automatically be provided with admin rights.
+The first user who registers an account will automatically be provided with admin rights.
 Server log files can be accessed at `static/logs` or in the admin interface.

 ## CLI tools
+There are a few CLI helper tools bundled with randomslide:
-`dbdump` will, perhaps unsurprisingly, dump the database to console.
-Not recommended with large data sets, but useful when troubleshooting.
+`dbdump` dumps the database to console.
+Not recommended with large data sets.
-`batchimport` can import a UTF-8-encoded text file as text objects directly into the database.
+`batchimport` can import a UTF-8-encoded text file or image directory directly into the database.
 `imgclass` iterates through a directory and checks for classes and final dimensions of images.

 ### API reference